apioo/fusio/README.md

 ---

-Fusio is a self-hosted backend platform that sits between your data sources and your consumers.
-It automates the "boring" parts of API development: routing, auth, documentation, and SDK generation, so you can focus on writing business logic.
+Fusio is a self-hosted backend platform and API gateway that bridges the gap between your internal infrastructure and the outside world.
+Whether you are exposing legacy databases, orchestrating microservices, or building custom business logic, Fusio handles the heavy lifting.
+It transforms your services into a professional API product, complete with an automated developer portal, SDK generation, and monetization tools.
+With native MCP support, Fusio also acts as a bridge to the AI ecosystem, allowing you to turn your backend logic into tools for autonomous agents.

 ## 🚀 Features